mrlm-net/go-simconnect/README.md

 Licensed under the MIT License.
 See [LICENSE](LICENSE) file for details.

 ---

-**go-simconnect** - Production-ready SimConnect integration for Go developers
-© 2024 Martin Hrášek & WANTED.solutions s.r.o.
+2024 © All rights reserved - Martin Hrášek <@marley-ma> and WANTED.solutions s.r.o. <@wanted-solutions>